nexe/nexe/README.md

 By default `nexe` will attempt to download a pre-built executable.
 However, some users may want to customize the way node is built, either by changing the flags, providing a different icon, or different executable details.
 These options are supported out of the box, and subsequent builds with compatible options will result in instant build times.

 Nexe also exposes its patching pipeline to the user.
-This allows limitless and simple patching of node sources prior to compilation.
+This allows the application of simple patching of node sources prior to compilation.

 ## Node.js API